 What kind of credit score do I have?

 Your credit score is essential in determining whether or not your application will be approved and at what loan rate.
 Additionally, it can affect the amount of a down payment (if needed).
 Before applying for an auto loan, check your credit score so there are no surprises down the road.

 What are Car Loan Interest Rates Right Now by Credit Score?

 Auto loan interest rates are based on your credit score, but what is your score, and what does the credit score mean for your car payment?

 If you have a higher credit score, you’ll get a low-interest rate.
 If you have a bad credit score, you’ll pay more interest.
-Here are the current rates at which the best auto loan providers are lending to customers with different credit scores:
+Here are the current average auto loan rates at which the best loan providers are lending to customers with different credit scores:

 - Excellent Credit Score: 3.99% – 5.99%

 - Good Credit Score: 4.99% – 7.49%